Antony-Reyes/INF654-Project/README.md

 I configured Firebase with my project credentials and enabled offline persistence, which allows Firebase to cache data locally.
 Key Firebase Implementation:

-Created a FirebaseDB object with CRUD methods (setReminder, getReminder, getAllReminders, deleteReminder) Implemented device ID generation to track which device made changes Used Firestore's setDoc, getDoc, getDocs, and deleteDoc for database operations Added comprehensive error handling for network failures

 2. IndexedDB Setup (js/indexeddb.js)
 I created an IndexedDB database called GameRemindersDB with a single object store called reminders.
 The object store uses id as the keyPath for unique identification.